Pressure cooker: Third generation "electric pressure cookers"

 Some pressure cookers are multifunctional (multicookers): pressure cooker, saute/browning, slow cooker, rice cooker, egg cooker, yogurt maker, steamer, sous vide, canner, and stockpot warmer that can also be used to keep cooked food warm.
-Since 2018, with the release of the Ninja Foodi pressure cooker, which was the first pressure cooker that could also air fry, several other pressure cooker manufacturers, including Instant Pot, have come out with their own pressure cookers that can air fry, which are now known as pressure air fryers.
-Pressure air fryers generally have two separate lids, one for pressure cooking, and one for air frying.
+Since 2018, with the release of the Ninja Foodi pressure cooker, which was the first pressure cooker that could also air fry, several other pressure cooker manufacturers, including Instant Pot, have come out with their own pressure cookers that can air fry, which are now known as air fryer pressure cookers.
+Air fryer pressure cookers generally have two separate lids, one for pressure cooking, and one for air frying.

 Theory

 At standard pressure the boiling point of water is 100 C. With any food containing or cooked with water, once the temperature reaches the boiling point, any excess heat causes some of the water to vaporize into steam efficiently carrying away heat keeping the food temperature at 100 °C.

 In a sealed pressure cooker, as the water boils, the steam is trapped in the cooker which raises the pressure.
 However, the boiling point of water increases with pressure resulting in superheated water.

 The equation for the pressure, temperature and volume of the steam is given by the ideal gas law: